AIML-research/AIML-research.github.io/_pages/bias.md

 - <b>Homepage: </b> <a href="https://www.bias-project.org/">BIAS </a>

 #### 2. Involved partners
-- <a href="https://www.philos.uni-hannover.de/de/">Institute of Philosophy</a>
+- <a href="https://www.philos.uni-hannover.de/de/">Institute of Philosophy, LUH Hannover.</a>
-- <a href="https://www.iri.uni-hannover.de/de/">Institute for Legal Informatics (IRI)</a>
+- <a href="https://www.iri.uni-hannover.de/de/">Institute for Legal Informatics (IRI), LUH Hannover.</a>
-- <a href="https://www.l3s.de">L3S Research Center</a>
+- <a href="https://www.l3s.de">L3S Research Center, Hannover.</a>
-- <a href="https://www.tnt.uni-hannover.de">Institute for Information Processing (TNT)</a>
+- <a href="https://www.tnt.uni-hannover.de">Institute for Information Processing (TNT), LUH Hannover.</a>

 #### 3. Team
-- Prof. Dr. Eirini Ntoutsi
+- Prof. Dr. Eirini Ntoutsi (PI)
 - MSc.
-Arjun Roy
+Arjun Roy (Ph.D. student)

 #### 4. Project overview
-BIAS is an interfaculty research initiative composed of experts from philosophy, law, and computer science, bringing together epistemological and ethical, legal and technical perspectives.
+BIAS is an interfaculty research initiative composed of experts from philosophy, law, and computer science, bringing together epistemological, ethical, legal and technical perspectives.
-Our shared research question is: How can we ensure that big data analysis and algorithm-based decision-making are unbiased and nondiscriminatory?
-To this end, we provide philosophical analyses of relevant concepts and principles, investigate their utilisation in pertinent legal frameworks, and develop technical solutions such as debiasing strategies and discrimination detection procedures.
+Our shared research question is: <i>How can we ensure that big data analysis and algorithm-based decision-making are unbiased and nondiscriminatory?</i> To this end, we provide philosophical analyses of relevant concepts and principles, we investigate their utilisation in pertinent legal frameworks, and we develop technical solutions such as debiasing strategies and discrimination detection procedures.

 #### 5. Overview of our contributions
-Our research focuses on the following points:
+Within BIAS, our group focuses on the following topics:
-- Computer bias, esp. caused by imbalanced data or rare classes
+- Computer bias, esp. caused by imbalanced data or rare classes.
-- Statistical fairness, esp. for non-stationary data
+- Statistical fairness, esp. for non-stationary data.
--	Debiasing strategies, esp. focusing on explainability
+-	Debiasing strategies, esp. focusing on explainability.

 #### 6. Publications
 - Roy, A., & Ntoutsi, E. (2022). <a href ="https://2022.ecmlpkdd.org/wp-content/uploads/2022/09/sub_1255.pdf">Learning to Teach Fairness-aware Deep Multi-task Learning </a>.
 Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECMLPKDD).